RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 You can find the code for the developed Logic Apps as following:

-1. On the logic app's menu, under Development Tools, select Logic App Code View.
+1. On the Logic App's menu, under Development Tools, select Logic App Code View.

 ![Code view](/assets/images/logic-apps/36-code-view.png)